ARMmbed/mbed-os/docs/design-documents/hal/0003-static-pinmap-extension.md

 }
 ```

-For targets which do not support explicit pinmap the utility functions will populate the pinmap structure only with given pins (backward compatibility):
+For targets which do not support static pinmap the utility functions will populate the pinmap structure only with given pins (backward compatibility):

 ```
 constexpr spi_pinmap_t get_spi_pinmap(const PinName mosi, const PinName miso, const PinName sclk, const PinName ssel)